Redflex speed camera monitors traffic along State Highway 60 in Mesa, Arizona

 - "Sixty to 77 percent believe photo radar use in Scottsdale could help reduce speeding, red light running, and improve traffic safety."

 Impressive numbers to be sure.
-An analysis of the survey shows how these numbers were conjured up.
+And an analysis of the survey shows just how these numbers were conjured up.

-According to "20 Questions a Journalist Should Ask About Poll Results" by Gawiser and Witt, three key criteria influencing the accuracy of a poll are how the questions are worded, the order in which they're asked and the number and form of alternate answers.
-They should be fair and unbiased, presenting a balanced set of choices.
-And they should be asked in an order that does not influence the response.
+According to 20 Questions a Journalist Should Ask About Poll Results by Gawiser and Witt, key criteria influencing poll results: 1.
+How the questions are worded, 2.
+The order in which they're asked and 3.
+The number and form of alternate answers.
+"These should be fair and unbiased, presenting a balanced set of choices.
+And they should be asked in an order that does not influence the response," the authors note.

 The BRC poll shows clear evidence of questions designed to elicit a particular response.
 And the order in which they are asked is highly suspect.
 For example, the first question asked: